-The Gendarmenmarkt, ten minutes’ walk from the Brandenburg Gate, is the location of the popular WeihnachtsZauber market.
+The Gendarmenmarkt, a 10-minute walk from the Brandenburg Gate, is the location of the popular WeihnachtsZauber market.
 The name means ‘Christmas Magic’ in English.
 The stalls are housed within white tents topped by yellow stars.

 Meandering around the market is as much about savouring the convivial atmosphere as shopping for presents.
 Fur hats and knitwear count among the goods on sale at stalls between the French and German cathedrals.

 After a cup of mulled wine, you can take a look at the memorial to Friedrich Schiller outside the Konzerthaus Berlin.
 Alternatively, you could simply return to the counter and order another, this time mit Schuss – that’s with a shot of rum or Amaretto.